 An approximate evaluation of the surviving spouse’s annual income requirements over their remaining life expectancy should include:

-When you consider how much life insurance to purchase you will need to bring the following documents:
+When you consider how much life insurance to purchase, know what’s in the following documents:

 Remember, as you get older and experience new life events your insurance needs will change so its best to review your policy at a minimum every two to three years or when you experience a life changing event such as purchasing a home, having a child or going through a divorce.